abelisle-mulesoft/azure-event-hubs-sapi-example/documentation/how-to-guide.md

 When I need to implement a new integration involving APIs and technologies I am not familiar with, I typically start with Postman and use a trial-and-error approach.
 Using Postman (or even curl) allows me to fine-tune everything more quickly.
 You can make changes and call APIs in seconds using Postman, whereas you need to rebuild the Mule application before you can test your changes, even if they are minor.

+> [!TIP]
-> :bright_button: **Tip:** When I need to implement a new integration involving APIs and technologies I am not familiar with, I typically start with Postman (or even curl) and use a trial-and-error approach.
+> When I need to implement a new integration involving APIs and technologies I am not familiar with, I typically start with Postman (or even curl) and use a trial-and-error approach.
 Using Postman allows me to fine-tune everything more quickly.
-You can make changes and call APIs in seconds using Postman, whereas you need to rebuild the Mule application before you can test your changes, even if they are minor. |
+You can make changes and call APIs in seconds using Postman, whereas you need to rebuild the Mule application before you can test your changes, even if they are minor.

 ### 2.1 – (Optional) Test Azure Configuration Using Postman